Alliegaytor/discord-term/CONTRIBUTING.md

 There aren't many rules or guidlines on contributing at the moment, but the ones that do exist are shown below.

-1. The requirments are as follows:
+1. The requirements are as follows:

 	1. The code must be in typescript
 	2. The code must compile